 NICHOLAS J. GALASSO

-Mr. Galasso and his son, Nicholas R. Galasso, formed GALASSO P.C. in December, 2014, and he is excited to combine his talents and experience with his son’s to provide clients with a wide and varied expertise in a plethora of legal areas.
+Mr. Galasso and his son, Nicholas R. Galasso, formed GALASSO P.C. in December, 2014 and have combined their talents and experience to provide clients with a wide and varied expertise in a plethora of legal areas.

 While in the Domestic Relations Division, he presided over several hundred cases at one time, and either settled or tried cases involving complex business litigation, contentious child custody and visitation disputes and other contested matters involving all aspects of family law.